Big Pit and the P&BR

 years later, I made a return visit to a

 somewhat changed Blaenavon.
-We were on
+We were on the

-the way home from Cardiff - "let's go and have a look".
+way home from Cardiff - "let's go and have a look".

-The mine is perhaps more generally known today as "Big Pit",
+The mine is perhaps more generally known today as "Big Pit", open

-Wales, complete with a trip underground - miners lamps and no
+complete with a trip underground - miners lamps and no

 contraband - great fun!
 As well as a fascinating and well-led trip

-to the workings 300 feet below the surface, we were able to
+to the workings 300 feet below the surface, we were able to take

-take on essential supplies (cup of tea and a bite to eat...)
+on essential supplies (cup of tea and a bite to eat...)

 A few hundred yards from the pit, the Pontypool and Blaenavon

-Railway is gradually taking shape - we paid a visit and took a
+Railway is gradually taking shape - we paid a visit and took a ride

-the "work in progress" was in order.
+"work in progress" was in order.
 A number of ex-Barry "long

 termers" stand in the compound, along with sundry other items